 Beerwah Voyeur 2

 I’d driven past this view when the flowers were in bloom.
 Unfortunately (or maybe fortunately) by the time I’d returned to the site with a camera the flowers were looking very faded and tatty.
 My Nikon D800 was pressed right up against them and focused on the mountain to get this rather delightful blurry shot.
-I have an exhibition coming up soon at Bribie Island so decided to reintroduce the flowers with some embroidery cotton.
+For an exhibition at the Bribie Island Community Arts Centre I decided to reintroduce the flowers with some embroidery cotton.

 Flight through the Piccabeens

 There are many Piccabeen palms where I live, but this one was in the Buderim Forest Park.
 They usually have their feet in damp places, so I could also imagine all the little insects that might fly around them at night.

 Generally my embroidered photographs all have an overall pattern stitched on to them.
 As much as I like working to a grid pattern, this time I decided to let the image dictate the flow of the stitches.

 The lighthouse in the photograph is the Bruny Island Light in Tasmania.
 The sewing pattern is based on cardinal channel markers – the ones that show whether the deeper water is north, south, east or west of the mark.
 When I first started sailing there was no GPS – ones location was determined by compass bearings from channel markers, lighthouses and prominent landmarks.
 Even with GPS a lighthouse or channel marker allows safe passage, and peace of mind, through a waterway.

 Lady of Monastir